Updating a dictionary in python

 If you are into optimization, and assuming the input is always one of the four characters, the function below might be worth a try as a replacement for the map: It works based on the fact that you are dealing with two symmetric pairs.
 The conditional works to tell apart the A/T pair from the … Read more

-How do I merge two dictionaries in a single expression (taking union of dictionaries)?
+How do I merge dictionaries together in Python?

 Converting dictionary to JSON